Note 3 - Summary of Significant Accounting Policies

 Recent Accounting Standards or Updates Not Yet Effective

 Business Combinations.
 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires an acquirer to recognize and measure contract assets and liabilities acquired in a business combination in accordance with Revenue from Contracts with Customers (Topic 606) rather than adjust them to fair value at the acquisition date.
 This accounting standards update will be effective for us beginning in the first quarter of fiscal 2024.
-We do not expect this accounting standards update to have a material impact on our consolidated financial statements.
+We are currently evaluating the impact of this accounting standard, but do not expect it to have a material impact on our consolidated financial statements.

 Derivatives and Hedging.
 In March 2022, the FASB issued ASU 2022-01, Derivatives and Hedging (Topic 801): Fair Value Hedging – Portfolio Layer Method, which expands the current single-layer hedging model to allow multiple-layer hedges of a single closed portfolio of prepayable financial assets or one or more beneficial interests secured by a portfolio of prepayable financial instruments under the method.
 This accounting standards update will be effective for us beginning in the first quarter of fiscal 2024.
-We do not expect this accounting standards update to have a material impact on our consolidated financial statements.
+We are currently evaluating the impact of this accounting standard, but do not expect it to have a material impact on our consolidated financial statements.